philiplinden/bevy_repl/README.md

 The REPL is designed to be used in headless mode, but it can be used in windowed mode too through the terminal while the app is running.

-### REPL lifecycle (v1)

-For v1 there is no runtime toggle.
-The REPL is enabled when you add the plugin group and remains active for the run.

-Trigger commands by typing them in the REPL input buffer and pressing `Enter`.
-The REPL will parse the command and trigger an event with the command's arguments and options.
+Add `bevy_ratatui::RatatuiPlugins` and `bevy_repl::ReplPlugins` to your app to enable the REPL and print logs to a TUI screen.
+The log history is lost when the app exits.

+There is an experimental `bevy_repl::StdoutRatatuiPlugins` that renders the REPL and logs to stdout by using a custom ratatui context.
+Enable the `stdout` feature flag and add this plugin **instead** of `bevy_ratatui::RatatuiPlugins` to render the REPL to stdout.

 ### Builder pattern (default)